A warming bowl of creamy, mushroom soup that is deliciously filling but less than 500 calories.

 - 100ml double cream

-Remove from the heat and leave to cool for 5 mins, then puree the soup with a stick blender or transfer to a food processor and process until smooth.
+- Remove from the heat and leave to cool for 5 mins.
+Remove a few mushrooms to add at the end for texture, then puree the remaining soup with a stick blender or transfer to a food processor and process until smooth.

-Stir the cream into the pureed soup and heat through gently for 2-3 mins.
-Adjust the seasoning to taste and serve in warmed bowls garnished with parsley and chopped mushroom.
+- Stir the cream into the pureed soup and heat through gently for 2-3 mins.
+Return the unpuréed mushrooms to the pan and stir.
+Adjust the seasoning to taste and serve in warmed bowls garnished with parsley.